Double-barreled Bannon: He targets both Mississippi GOP senators

 "We conservatives in the state, we're going to go after both of those seats — one way or the other," McDaniel told NBC News.

-It will also be a crucial test of Bannon's strength, along with that of allied conservative groups, in the shadow of the Alabama Senate race in which their preferred candidate, Roy Moore, defeated appointed Sen. Luther Strange in a primary only to find himself in a surprisingly competitive general election next month against Democrat Doug Jones because of allegations of sexual misconduct with teenage girls several decades ago.
+It will also be a crucial test of Bannon's strength, along with that of allied conservative groups, in the shadow of the Alabama Senate race.
+Roy Moore, Bannon's preferred candidate in Alabama, defeated appointed Sen. Luther Strange in a primary, only to find himself in a surprisingly competitive general election next month against Democrat Doug Jones because of allegations of sexual misconduct with teenage girls several decades ago.

 In the short run, Bannon, the Breitbart News chief and CEO of Trump's 2016 campaign, is focused on defeating incumbent Republicans as part of an effort to oust McConnell.
 The idea is that new senators will vote against McConnell for leader and then incumbent senators, fearful of primary challenges, will follow suit.